WWE Divas Championship

-The title was retired in 2016 at WrestleMania 32, after WWE Hall of Famer Lita revealed a brand-new Women's Championship, which would later be called the Raw Women's Championship, to replace the Divas Championship.
-The match for the new title took place at the event between the reigning Divas Champion Charlotte Flair and her opponents Becky Lynch and Sasha Banks in a triple threat match.
-Therefore, Charlotte Flair was the last Divas champion.
+The title was retired in 2016 at WrestleMania 32, after WWE Hall of Famer Lita revealed a brand-new Women's Championship to replace the Divas Championship.
+The match for the new title took place at the event between the reigning Divas Champion Charlotte and her opponents Becky Lynch and Sasha Banks in a triple threat match.
+Charlotte was the last Divas Champion.

 History

 With the first WWE brand extension in 2002, a storyline division in which WWE assigned its employees to different television programs and touring companies, the WWE Women's Championship was originally to be defended on both brands.
 At some point that year, however, it became exclusive to the Raw brand.
 Thereafter, only Divas on the Raw brand were able to compete for the title, while the Divas on the SmackDown brand were unable to compete for a women's-exclusive championship.
 However, on a few occasions, the regulation was bypassed with Melina, Ashley Massaro, Torrie Wilson, and Nidia challenging for the title while on the SmackDown brand, but none were successful.

-As a result, WWE created the WWE Divas Championship and introduced it on the June 6, 2008 episode of SmackDown when then SmackDown General Manager Vickie Guerrero announced the creation of the title.
+As a result, WWE created the WWE Divas Championship and introduced it on the June 6, 2008, episode of SmackDown when then SmackDown General Manager Vickie Guerrero announced the creation of the title.
 On the June 6 and July 4, editions of SmackDown, Natalya and Michelle McCool won their respective Golden Dreams match (also involving Maryse, Victoria, Kelly Kelly, Cherry, and Layla) to qualify for the Divas Championship match.
 At The Great American Bash, McCool defeated Natalya to become the inaugural champion.
 When Maryse won the title from McCool in December 2008, she dislocated her kneecap at a live event later that month.
 Similar to how Trish Stratus kept the Women's Championship when she was sidelined with a herniated disc in 2005, Maryse was able to keep the Divas title upon her return in late January 2009.
 As part of the 2009 WWE draft, then Divas Champion Maryse was one of the people drafted to the Raw brand, in the process making the championship exclusive to Raw.